Cyber AssessValydex™by iFeelTech

 Re-test after every mail-flow change

 Any provider, DNS, or routing change can break authentication paths.
-Add verification to your release checklist.
+Re-run the Email Security Checker and add it to your release checklist for any mail-flow change.

 • Start with DMARC p=none only long enough to collect reliable aggregate data.